There are two ways of installing ceiling insulation under the program:

 Fiberglass is very much the traditional mainstay of insulation in NZ.
 It is a very common product both here and around the world used in both new and older homes.
 The product is manufactured from glass and usually contains around 30% recycled glass.
 The following is some advantages and disadvantages of fiberglass.

-There has been a lot of publicity around downlights and insulation, especially with the spate of fires in Australia.
-The bottom line is that downlights covered with insulation are a fire risk.
-All downlights need a minimum of 150mm clearance between the outside of the light and the insulation to keep them safe.
-Yes this does compromise the insulation but it’s better than burning your home down!
+There has been a lot of publicity around down lights and insulation, with new options available to help you maximise the effect of your insulation system.
+Most down lights need a minimum of 150mm clearance between the outside of the light and the insulation to keep them safe from over heating and causing fire risk.
+Yes this does compromise the insulation by as much as 30% but it’s better than burning your home down!

 Ready to speak further with us?
 Contact our team and we'll send out an experienced professional to meet with you.